 Because derechos are rare, there has not been a significant amount of support directed towards derechos specifically.
 However, with derechos gaining prominence as more than just “bad thunderstorms,” more funds are being directed towards them.

-In response to the August 2020 derecho event, many philanthropic and corporate organizations have stepped up to provide support in unique ways:
+In response to the August 2020 derecho event, many philanthropic and corporate organizations stepped up to provide support in unique ways:

 - Four cooperatives – all of which are community-owned by people in the affected areas – have teamed up to donate $200,000 to the American Red Cross in support of disaster relief.
 CHS, CoBank, Farm Credit Services of America and Land O’Lakes are deeply embedded in the life and work of the affected areas, particularly the agricultural community who make up the supply chain, owners and consumers of many of these cooperatives.

-- The Iowa Association of Realtors, in partnership with the National Association of Realtors, established a $250,000 fund to support both mortgage and rent relief for people who were displaced due to damage, or were without power and therefore unable to inhabit their home.
+- The Iowa Association of Realtors, in partnership with the National Association of Realtors, established a $250,000 fund to support both mortgage and rent relief for people who were displaced due to damage, or were without power and therefore unable to inhabit their homes.

 - The Gazette, an employee-owned media company in Cedar Rapids, Iowa, created a Derecho Relief Business Marketing Grant to provide matching advertising credits worth up to $50,000 for local businesses impacted by the derecho.

 - The Marion Economic Development Corp worked with local banks to establish low-interest loans for businesses.
-These loans are designed to assist in the recovery by local businesses and offer a 3.00% interest rate on a six-month term.
+These loans are designed to assist in the recovery of local businesses and offer a 3.00% interest rate on a six-month term.

 - The Greater Cedar Rapids Community Foundation established a Disaster Response Fund with an initial donation of $100,000 from TaxAct, a company headquartered in Cedar Rapids.
-This fund has already supportedseveral organizations such as the Catherine McAuley Center and Eastern Iowa African Diaspora that have been working with immigrants and refugees who were left living in tents outside destroyed apartment buildings.
+This fund has already supported several organizations such as the Catherine McAuley Center and Eastern Iowa African Diaspora that have been working with immigrants and refugees who were left living in tents outside destroyed apartment buildings.

 - CDP Disaster Profile: 2020 Midwest Derecho

-- CDP Issue Insight: Extreme Heat and Global Warming
+- CDP Issue Insight: Extreme Heat

 - CDP Issue Insight: Climate Change